MahanVeisi8/RL_practices/Cartpole/DQN/README.md

 - **Pole Angle Reward**: The agent receives a higher reward for keeping the pole closer to the vertical position.
 This is calculated by normalizing and inverting the angle of the pole relative to vertical, encouraging minimal deviation.
 - **Cart Position Penalty**: To prevent the cart from reaching the edges of the track, a penalty is applied based on the cart's distance from the center.
 This keeps the actions focused on maintaining a central position.

 These enhancements to the reward function are crucial for guiding the agent towards more desirable behaviors and are directly integrated into the training loop of the `Model_TrainTest` class.
 By adjusting the rewards based on the pole's angle and the cart's position, we significantly increase the stability and performance of the agent, making it adept at maintaining balance under varying conditions.

-This addition not only clarifies how reward shaping is implemented within your training regime but also underscores its importance in achieving better learning outcomes and agent performance.
+Without it, our agent might still understand the best desicion but it will happen in much more epochs.

 ## Results and Performance Analysis